bbhavsar/easy_curl/README.md

 [Apache Kudu repository](https://github.com/apache/kudu/blob/master/src/kudu/util/curl_util.h#L46)
 to be able to use the library by itself without any other dependencies.

 It supports basic HTTP and username/password based authentication.
-No TLS support.
 Only GET and POST HTTP methods are supported.

 Steps to build and install the library `libeasy_curl.so` along with the header `easy_curl.h`.
 ```bash